pop42/mac-setup/README.md

 cd ~ && curl -O https://raw.githubusercontent.com/pop42/mac-setup/master/.aliases && curl -O https://raw.githubusercontent.com/pop42/mac-setup/master/.bash_profile && curl -O https://raw.githubusercontent.com/pop42/mac-setup/master/.bash_prompt
 ```

+Close and reopen your terminal once again and marvel at its beauty!

 ## Homebrew

 A great way to install and manage many of the utilities you will need.
 Open iTerm2 by hitting **cmd+spacebar** and typing _iterm_.
 Then type **xcode-select --install** and hit return.
 This will install xcode which will is needed for everything else.